spraakbanken/metadata-api/README.md

 The `successors` attribute can be used for resources that have been superseded by one or more other resources (e.g. newer versions).
 This attribute holds a list of resource IDs.

+# gen_pids.py

+For documentation see the code comments and the /docs directory.

+## Storing credetianls
+The Datacite login credentials are store in a .netrc file located in /home/fksbwww on the server.